benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

 > As you adjust to using VSCodium to write LaTeX, I would encourage you to think about where the friction is in your workflow and strive to reduce it through improving your configuration.

-Here are a few defaults that already make the process of writing LaTeX documents easier:
+Here are a few default features for writing LaTeX documents:

 1. SyncTex and BackSync
   - You can use `Cmd + click` (Mac) or `Ctrl + click` (Windows/Linux) on the PDF to find the same spot in the LaTeX.